-- 37.1 Quantum of Annual Leave - (a) Annual leave on full pay is to be granted in accordance with the NES as follows: - (i) Full time employees four weeks (152 hours) annual leave - (ii) Full time shiftworkers five weeks (190 hours) annual leave - (iii) Part time employees four weeks annual leave on a pro rata basis - (iv) Part time shiftworkers five weeks annual leave on a pro rata basis - (b) For the purposes of this clause, a shiftworker is an employee who is not a day worker as defined in Clause 24(a) Span of Hours and Clause 25(a) Span of Hours for Home Care Classifications. - 37.2 Taking of Leave - (a) Annual leave shall be given and shall be taken within a period of six months after the date when the right to annual leave accrued; provided that the giving and taking of such leave may be postponed by mutual agreement between the parties for a further period not exceeding six months. - (b) The employer shall give each employee where practicable, three months notice of the date upon which the employee shall enter upon leave and, in any event, such notice shall not be less than one month.
+40.1 Quantum of Annual Leave

+- (a) Annual leave on full pay is to be granted in accordance with the NES as follows: - (i) Full-time employees four weeks (152 hours) annual leave - (ii) Full-time shiftworkers five weeks (190 hours) annual leave - (iii) Part time employees four weeks annual leave on a pro rata basis - (iv) Part time shiftworkers five weeks annual leave on a pro rata basis - (b) For the purposes of this clause, a shiftworker is an employee who is not a day worker as defined in Clause 27(a) Span of Hours and Clause 28(a) Span of Hours for Home Care Classifications.

+40.2 Taking of Leave

+(a) Annual leave shall be given and shall be taken within a period of six months after the date when the right to annual leave accrued; provided that the giving and taking of such leave may be postponed by mutual agreement between the parties for a further period not exceeding six months.